RSCC Policies & Guidelines

 - All current and newly elected members of Faculty Senate will attend the last Faculty Senate meeting of the spring semester.

 - All Faculty Senate Officers and Senators will assume their elected positions after the last Commencement ceremony of the spring semester for a term of one year.
+In the event that Commencement ceremonies are cancelled for any reason the Senate will assume their roles on the day after the scheduled date for the last Commencement ceremony of the spring semester.

 - Meeting Procedures